 Find Out Why It's Time to Convert to SSL ASAP

-The day is fast approaching when Google HTTPS Ranking can no longer be ignored.
-Beginning in July 2018 with the release of Chrome 68, Non-HTTPS sites will be labeled as “Not Secure”.
+As of July 2018 with the release of Chrome 68, Non-HTTPS sites are now labeled as “Not Secure”.

 Google wants a more secure web and is staging a multi-phase roll out of changes to its Chrome browser to encourage website owners to switch to HTTPS, also known as SSL.